dpheitmeyer/nature-of-america-astro/README.md

 ## TODO

 - [ ] general code cleanup
+- [ ] helper function to get sorted panes collection
+- [ ] basic site tests
+- [ ] lighthouse baseline test and any improvements
 - [ ] should map be Vue?
 - [ ] should responsive images be throughout?
-- [ ] helper function to get sorted panes collection

 ## Installation and Running